romracer/openssl-certgen/README.md

 Environment Variables
 ---------------------
+- `LIFETIME` - The number of days the cert is valid.
+Defaults to 365 days.
 - `COUNTRY_NAME` - The country name.
 Defaults to nothing.
 - `COMMON_NAME` - The common name.
 - `KEY_NAME` - The name to use for the CSR, certificate, and key.
 By default,